varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 .. literalinclude:: /content/examples/default_varnish_2.vcl
 	:language: VCL

-That is all the configuration changes required in this file.
+These are all the configuration changes required in this file.

 2. Copy the default file named **varnish.service**